 - Comfortable space for individual study or small group projects

-- Provide library orientation tours/classes for incoming and current students
+- Library orientation tours/classes for incoming and current students

-- Coordinate class assignments around Kasperson Library resources
+- Coordination of class assignments around Kasperson Library resources

 Throughout her career, Professor Kasperson was also an active researcher, pursuing scholarly interests in the general areas of risk analysis and global environmental change.
 In 1993, she was promoted to research associate professor in Clark’s George Perkins Marsh Institute.
 She was the author of more than 80 articles, books and technical reports, editor of several journals and recipient of many research grants.
 She is also recognized by her colleagues as a key contributor to much of the research undertaken by the George Perkins Marsh Institute.
 She was co-editor of the Nature and Society section of the Annals of the Association of American Geographers with Roger Kasperson.
 Professor Kasperson was particularly fond of words and tracking down information that others believed could not be found, leading some colleagues to believe that when she walked through the library “books talked to her.”